Camping in Kent

 You can check availability and see independent reviews, on the www.ukcampsite.co.uk website, and camping bookings can be made any time after February 1st.

-Rates for 2018 (per night – min.
+(per night – min.
 2 nights at weekends, 3 nights on Bank Holiday weekends)

-Deposits required for group bookings please!
+Deposits required for all bookings over £50 please!

 No extra charges for caravans, tourers, gazebos.